Wedding Loans vs. Credit Cards: Borrowing to Get Married

 Wedding Loans vs Credit Cards: Pay for Your Wedding

 In the financial industry, personal loans can be awarded to customers for a number of reasons.
 One of those reasons can include weddings and covering all the expenses that come with a wedding.
-These loans are often unsecured, meaning that no collateral such as a home or other asset is used in the event that you forfeit.
+These loans are often unsecured.
+This means that no collateral such as a home or other asset is used in the event that you forfeit.
 A personal loan also comes in a variety of amounts, leaving maximum award to the discretion of the lender.
 Factors that are used to approve these types of loans by lenders are credit score and previous employment history.
 Often the higher the credit score, the larger the loan.